 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: jab, forward tilt, and down tilt.
+- Neutral options: jab, forward tilt, and down tilt.
 Wii Fit Trainer’s neutral attack hits three times, and the third hit buries opponents.
 This can lead into a forward tilt or a down tilt – both of which pack respectable power.

 - Moves to avoid: neutral special and side special.
 Wii Fit Trainer should avoid using her neutral special.
 It is difficult to find a good opportunity to fully charge the move, and firing it uncharged deals negligible damage.
 Header also brings Wii Fit Trainer very little benefit.